The Man You Love Is A Withdrawer – 5 Ways To Help Him And Your Relationship

 2. When your man is a withdrawer, express your hurt, not your anger.

 Anger is an easy emotion to express.
 Especially when you are hurt.
 But anger begets anger.
 It creates nasty negative cycle arguements that will leave you both more hurt.
 It’s important to express your hurt rather than your anger.
-Since you are hurt, why not let him know how hurt you are as a result of what he has done to him.
+Since you are hurt, why not let him know how hurt you are as a result of what he has done to you.
 The more you can express your vulnerable emotions of hurt, sadness and fear, rather than anger, the better the chances are that the man you love is going to be able to give you the love and compassion that you are seeking.

 Some anger is OK.
 Betrayals and lies warrant some initial anger.
 When you express your anger keep it also about your hurt.
 Avoid trying to make him hurt more by pointing out his inadequacies as a person.
 This will not help him to open up to you.
 And it will tempt him to do the same thing back to you.